 The residents of Zărand are not the first to be affrighted by strange hybrids.
 Abnormal births have been considered ominous since ancient times.
 Indeed, the word monster come from Latin monere, meaning to show or indicate.
 Like comets, eclipses and other rare portents, hybrids have been taken as harbingers of evil things to come.
 And many people have such feelings about strange hybrids even today, as evidenced by the reaction of the Christian women of Zărand.

-An additional report about an ostensible camel-horse hybrid describes a case in which a mare housed with circus camels later gave birth to an abnormal “colt” that had evident traits of camel.
+An additional report about an ostensible camel-horse hybrid describes a case in which a mare housed with circus camels later gave birth to an abnormal “colt” that had evident traits of a camel.
 The story appeared in March 29, 1902 issue of the San Francisco Call, a newspaper published in San Francisco, California (source).

 Perhaps then, since witnesses on the spot thought these creatures looked like camel-horse hybrids, they actually were camel-horse hybrids?
 The notion is made more plausible by that fact that many horse-cow hybrids (“jumarts”) have been reported.
 But only with further investigation will this question be resolved.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).